We are committed to the safety and well-being of our customers and society, and to helping them use our products and services safely and responsibly.

 Cyber Aware is an AT&T-owned website providing consumers with resources about email and text scams, spam, identity theft and much more.
 Because one of the best ways to protect privacy online is to follow strong security practices, Cyber Aware gives consumers resources that are detailed enough to be educational but simple enough to be usable.
 These resources include informational blog posts, alerts about new threats and other helpful security and reporting resources.

 Through AT&T ScreenReady, we’re helping parents and families make safe and positive connections on all screens.
 In 2021, we added new tips, tools and information to ScreenReady.com to help parents and caregivers set parental controls on their connected devices, navigate digital parenting issues and create an online and entertainment experience suitable for their family.

 AT&T works with a number of organizations that promote digital safety and the responsible use of technology.
 We are also committed to collaborating with local, state and federal law enforcement in their efforts to protect children online and from sexual exploitation and victimization.
 Through these alliances, AT&T supports programs that raise the profiles of digital safety issues and provide resources and tools to consumers who seek more information.
 We also participate in and host panels and educational events that help consumers of all ages learn how to safely and efficiently manage technology.

 Examples of our partnerships include:

-- Family Online Safety Institute: The Family Online Safety Institute (FOSI) is an international non-profit working to make the online world safer for kids and their families.
-With FOSI, we join leaders in the industry, government and non-profit sectors to collaborate and develop new solutions and policies in the field of online safety.
+- Family Online Safety Institute: The Family Online Safety Institute (FOSI) is an international non-profit working to make the online world safer for kids and families.
+With FOSI, we join leaders in the private, government and non-profit sectors to collaborate and develop solutions and policies in the field of online safety.
 Through research, resources, events and special projects, FOSI promotes a culture of responsibility online and encourages a sense of digital citizenship for all.